-I remember years ago, one of my kids did something wrong resulting in a spanking.
+I remember years ago, one of my kids did something wrong that resulted in a spanking.
 Parents typically pause and have the child wait for the punishment to contemplate what they did wrong and also for the parent not to respond in anger.
 This child wailed dramatically but still seemed unrepentant.
 Then suddenly she turned and threw her arms around my neck.
 Now, what was I to do?
 Continue to spank?
 No, I couldn’t, because she grasped what she had done and took refuge in me.

 Fortunately, the majority of parents don’t resort to just physical punishment today to reprimand or work through a challenge with their children as often as was done in bygone eras.
 My dad fell into the latter mold of not sparing the rod.
 My oldest sister used to receive the brunt of discipline (Dad reasoned she was watching us so she got punished for her siblings, we saw what was happening, obeyed her when she said something because we knew, in the future, who would bear the punishment).
 Once I was heavily teased by my sibs for never getting a spanking.
 I was accused of being a“spoilt brat” which was an accusation of severe charge amongst us.
 Consequently, I intentionally tipped the scales and did not do my chores that weekend knowing I would get a spanking.

-So when my time came to receive the punishment. to vindicate myself from being accused of being a spoiled brat, I was ready for the spanking as I ever could be.
+So when my time came to receive the punishment, to vindicate myself from being accused of being a spoiled brat, I was ready for the spanking as I ever could be.
 My youngest brother at times was spanked but he stubbornly would not cry.
 This evoked great respect within the ranks of my siblings I asked him how he did it.
 He said he held his breath.